jasone/sqlive/docs/docs.md

 ...
 ```

-Note that we used `--diff` in conjuction with `--since`.
-The `--since` option takes a timestamp produced by the database.
+Note that we used '--diff' in conjuction with '--since'.
+The '--since' option takes a timestamp produced by the database.
 The timestamp 0 corresponds to the beginning of times.
 So asking for a diff since time 0 will get you all the data associated
 with a session.
-The first line above contains a timestamp (`Time: 26`) that will be a useful diff
+The first line above contains a timestamp ('Time: 26') that will be a useful diff
 point for us shortly.

 Let's now make some modifications: